corda/corda/docs/source/oracles.rst

 2. Does some quick validation.
 3. Adds the command to the transaction containing the fact to be signed for by the oracle.
 4. Calls an extension point that allows clients to generate output states based on the fact from the oracle.
+5. Builds filtered transaction based on filtering function extended from ``RatesFixFlow``.
-5. Requests the signature from the oracle using the client sub-flow for signing from above.
+6. Requests the signature from the oracle using the client sub-flow for signing from above.
-6. Adds the signature returned from the oracle.
+7. Adds the signature returned from the oracle.

 Here's an example of it in action from ``FixingFlow.Fixer``.